johnpapa/ngrx-data-lab/quickstart.md

 * added these files `store/app-store.module.ts` and `store/entity-store.module.ts`
 * told NgRx and ngrx-data about our entities
 * refactored and simplified our data services `heroes/hero.service.ts` and `villains/villain.service.ts`
 * removed obsolete `core/reactive-data.service.ts`

 ## What we accomplished

 OK, but why?
 Why did we do this?
 Why should I care?
-This is a great question!

 We just added the redux pattern to our app and configured it for two entities.
 Your app may have dozens or even hundreds of entities.
 Now imagine what you would need to do to support all of those entities with this pattern.
 With ngrx-data you add a single line of code to `store/entity-store.module.ts` for each entity and that's it!
 You heard that right, one line!